Junior Fellow in the Harvard Society of Fellows

-I am an evolutionary biologist.
+I am an evolutionary biologist and behavioral ecologist.
 I use a multidisciplinary approach to explore key questions in evolution, behavior and sensory ecology, with a focus on visual communication and signaling.
 My research topics include avian color vision and plumage evolution, brood parasitism and coevolution, mimicry and camouflage, and individual recognition.
 I also have a deep interest in the relationship between the structure and function of phenotypic traits, which I investigate currently in avian eggshells.
 My work incorporates techniques from computer science, comparative genomics, physiology, mathematics and mechanical engineering.
 My research combines work in the lab and field with studies based in museum collections.

 In 2008, I received my undergraduate degree from Yale University, where I researched avian vision and plumage color evolution at the Peabody Museum of Natural History.
 I received a Marshall Scholarship and an NSF Graduate Research Fellowship to study at the University of Cambridge, where I completed my PhD research in 2012.
 In Cambridge, I was a member of Gonville and Caius College.
 I joined the Harvard Society of Fellows in 2012.